menu

 Being a small city, Hamilton does not have a public transit system used by locals to get to and from work.

-The education level of Hamilton citizens is a little higher than the average for US cities and towns: 22.67% of adults in Hamilton have at least a bachelor's degree.
+The citizens of Hamilton are slightly better educated than the national average of 21.84% for all cities and towns, with 22.67% of adults in Hamilton having a bachelor's degree or advanced degree.

 The per capita income in Hamilton in 2022 was $36,009, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $144,036 for a family of four.
 However, Hamilton contains both very wealthy and poor people as well.